Engineering-Research-and-Development/true-connector-execution_core_container/doc/SECURITY.md

 # Securing Connector Endpoints

-Execution Core Container (and TRUEConnector) has implemented basic security mechanisms for all "public" endpoints (those endpoints that will be reached from outside world).
+Execution Core Container (and TRUE Connector) has implemented basic security mechanisms for all "public" endpoints (those endpoints that will be reached from outside world).

 There are 2 types of users: